Faculty for the Department of Educational Psychology

 Falbo uses both quantitative and qualitative methodologies to address problems in education and health.
 She is an internationally recognized expert on only children, including their academic, social, emotional, and health outcomes.
 Falbo is also an expert on conducting cross-cultural research and research aimed at improving the education of ethnic minorities in the U.S.

 Supports the clinical training of doctoral students, teaches clinically-focused courses and prepares students for psychology internship training.
-Jane Gray does not serve as a research mentor for students in the School Psychology program.
+Jane Gray does not serve as a research mentor for students in the School Psychology nor Counseling Psychology programs.

 Research interests focus on using Bayesian statistical methods to employ hierarchical linear modeling, specifically working with longitudinal and mediation data.